Which Sentence Is Punctuated Correctly

 • Sentence A: Its important to proofread your work carefully.

-• Sentence B: It's important to proofread your work carefully.
+• Sentence B: you'll want to proofread your work carefully.

 • Sentence C: It is important to proofread your work carefully.